 All members of the Trinity community are invited to seek clarity about their own beliefs and to honor those commitments more faithfully in their lives.

-Fostering a Sense of Belonging in an Inclusive School Community.
+Fostering a Sense of Belonging in an Inclusive School Community

 As an institution modeled on God’s grace and love, Trinity values the variety of human experience and embraces families from diverse religious, cultural, and economic backgrounds.
-Jesus saw all people as worthy of love and care; following His example, we celebrate the array of human difference and work to create a community where everyone is cared for and feels a sense of belonging.
+Jesus saw all people as worthy of love and care; following His example, we celebrate the array of human differences and work to create a community where everyone is cared for and feels a sense of belonging.

 By supporting one another, listening to and advocating for each other, we grow in understanding of others, ourselves, and the God who created us all.

-Striving for Equity, Justice and Love of Neighbor.
+Striving for Equity, Justice, and Love of Neighbor

 We are committed to building trust and stamina for the work of hospitality and the pursuit of equity within our diverse school community and in the world.
-Students are introduced to the ideals and concepts of equity and justice, and encouraged to consider their individual contributions to a more just society.
+Students are introduced to the ideals and concepts of equity and justice and encouraged to consider their individual contributions to a more just society.

 Service learning is integral to this work.
 The calling, however, transcends any program or curriculum and even one’s years at Trinity.
 Students are equipped for a lifelong commitment to promote justice and peace among all people and to respect the dignity of every human being.